United States and weapons of mass destruction: Chemical weapons

 After the war, all of the former Allies pursued further research on the three new nerve agents developed by the Nazis: tabun, sarin, and soman.
 Over the following decades, thousands of American military volunteers were exposed to chemical agents during Cold War testing programs, as well as in accidents.
 (In 1968, one such accident killed approximately 6,400 sheep when an agent drifted out of Dugway Proving Ground during a test.)
 The U.S. also investigated a wide range of possible nonlethal, psychobehavioral chemical incapacitating agents including psychedelic indoles such as LSD and marijuana derivatives, as well as several glycolate anticholinergics.
 One of the anticholinergic compounds, 3-quinuclidinyl benzilate, was assigned the NATO code BZ and was weaponized at the beginning of the 1960s for possible battlefield use.
-Alleged use of chemical agents by the U.S. in the Korean (1950–53) conflict has never been substantiated.
+Alleged use of chemical agents by the U.S. in the Korean War (1950–53) has never been substantiated.

 In late 1969, President Richard Nixon unilaterally renounced the first use of chemical weapons (as well as all methods of biological warfare).
 He issued a unilateral decree halting production and transport of chemical weapons which remains in effect.
 From 1967 to 1970 in Operation CHASE, the U.S. disposed of chemical weapons by sinking ships laden with the weapons in the deep Atlantic.
 The U.S. began to research safer disposal methods for chemical weapons in the 1970s, destroying several thousand tons of mustard gas by incineration and nearly 4,200 tons of nerve agent by chemical neutralization.